 Getting Your Minor Prepped for Set

-When your minor books a job with Central Casting, you will receive details from the Casting Director as a Details Blog or other resource.
+When your child books a job with Central Casting, you will receive booking information from the Casting Director as a details message, which may include a link to a Details Blog or other resource.
 These details will include all the information you need to get your child ready for set, including their call time, call location, wardrobe instructions, category type, etc.

 When your child is booked, they must be accompanied by a parent or guardian who is not also booked on the production.
-If your production requires COVID-19 testing, the child and guardian who will accompany them to set will both need to be tested and that same guardian will need to be with them throughout their booking.
 Remember that, as always, only the child booked and their guardian are allowed on set; other children or guests will not be allowed.

 During filming, the parent or guardian will be somewhere behind the scenes, but always within eyesight of the child.
 When your minor is not filming, you will be taken to Holding.
 You can bring books or other materials to keep your child entertained in Holding; please bring headphones as to not disturb production.

 If your child is required to attend school on set, they will work with a studio teacher separate from the parent/guardian and be provided documentation to show their school.
 Depending on your call time and whether school is in session, your minor may attend their own school first, then will report to set only for work.

 Being on set is fun!
 Your child will get a front row seat to see how movies, TV shows, and other productions are made.
 While it may seem like more play than work to them, please remind your child that being a Background Actor is a job and help them to remain professional and focused while on set.